JHSRobo/releasepage/index.md

 --------------------------------

 All backup images are on the NAS or on the ssd that I have.

+ ### AutoIMG1.5

+    Newset Image.
+Updated permisisons.

  ### AutoIMG1.4

-    Newset Auto Image.
     Loaded for Bottomside pi and has update scripts installed.

 # Feature Addition Form